teresa-m/training-material/topics/community/tutorials/community-tutorial-table/tutorial.md

 >    ```
 {: .hands_on}

-Once you have a list of the tags that you wish to keep, you can submit this to Galaxy Codex.
+Once you have a list of the tags that you wish to keep, you can submit this to Galaxy CoDex.

-> <hands-on-title>Submit the new list of tags to Galaxy Codex</hands-on-title>
+> <hands-on-title>Submit the new list of tags to Galaxy CoDex</hands-on-title>
 >
 > 1. Click on **Commit changes** at the top
 > 2. Fill in the commit message with something like `Add tutorials tags for my community`